-4.1.6 Plant and Equipment
+4.1.6 Plant & Equipment

-- All service elements such as hot water units (including solar), rain water tanks, clothes drying areas and downpipes should be hidden from public view.
-LWP recommends placing roof mounted items such as air conditioners as far as possible away from the street front. - Where downpipes are unavoidably positioned on the front elevation, these shall be concealed, painted to match the wall colour or treated as an architectural element, e.g. with rain heads. - Solar panel collectors are the exception to this standard and should be located to maximise their effectiveness.
-Bracketed solar panels shall not be located on the primary or secondary façades. - Air conditioning units must match the colour of the roof. - · Meter boxes must match the wall colour. - The installation of security shutters is discouraged.
+All service elements such as hot water units, rain water tanks, clothes drying areas and downpipes should be hidden from public view.
+LWP recommends placing roof mounted items, such as air conditioners, as far as possible away from the street front.

+Solar panel collectors are the exception to this standard and should be located to maximise their effectiveness.
+Solar panels are not permitted on framing or support structures.

+Where downpipes are unavoidably positioned on the front elevation, these shall be concealed, painted to match the wall colour or treated as an architectural element, e.g., with rain heads.

+Air conditioning units must match the colour of the roof.

+Meter boxes must match the wall colour.

+The installation of security shutters is discouraged.
 To reduce impact on the streetscape, alternatives such as security mesh or protective film to glazing should be considered.